What is Cross Addiction?

 It’s important that anyone who is considering getting sober or clean keeps an open mind to treatment.
 Overcoming addiction really isn’t as simple as just putting down the drink, drug or behaviour responsible for our downfall.
 Addiction is a far more complex illness than most people realise.

-On the other hand, by taking responsibility, being accountable for our actions, trying to do the next right thing and avoid diverting from our feelings, recovery can, in fact, be a very, very beautiful thing.
+On the other hand, by taking responsibility, being accountable for our actions, trying to do the next right thing and avoiding diverting from our feelings, recovery can, in fact, be a very, very beautiful thing.

 Perhaps you or someone you know is struggling with cross-addiction.
 Regardless of the circumstances, addiction help is available to you.
 There is no need to continue with that struggle.
 Please contact us for more information about addiction treatment on 02072052734.